bao7uo/nf_conntrack-for-scanners/README.md

 The nf_conntrack-for-scanners tool is designed to help resolve the problem, allowing you to scan and NAT at the same time :-)

+## Roadmap

+- [ ] Add the ability to save/load previous settings as a backup

 ## Feedback
 Suggestions and contributions are welcome, particularly in regard to the best values for the different settings.